 This page covers the following topics:

-The electronic strucutre is the way in which electrons are arranged in an atom.
+The electronic structure is the way in which electrons are arranged in an atom.
 Electrons in atom are arranged in shells (or energy levels) surrounding the nucleus.
-The electrons in an atom occupy the shell nearest the nucleus first, until it is full.
+For many atoms, the electrons in an atom occupy the shell nearest the nucleus first, until it is full.

 End of page